Kansas City Spinal Cord Injury Accidents

 7. Progress in rehabilitation depends solely on the individual.

 A person’s recovery depends on a number of factors, but social and familial support play an important role.
-They can help the SCI survivor maintain the positive mindset and provide encouragement, accountability and assistance.
+They can help the SCI survivor maintain a positive mindset and provide encouragement, accountability and assistance.
 After the spinal cord injury survivor leaves the hospital or begins rehabilitation at home, the role of loved ones and family will only increase.

 Still Have Questions?
 Contact Our Kansas City Spinal Cord Attorney